Operation Jacana

 Operation Jacana is the codename for a series of operations carried out by coalition forces in Afghanistan.
-The operations were carried out most notably by 45 Commando Royal Marines.
-U.S. forces, Australian SAS and Norwegian FSK also participated.
-The operation was a follow-up operation of Operation Anaconda and was meant to kill or capture the remaining Al-Qaeda and Taliban rebels.
-The operation has been called a "mopping up" operation after Operation Anaconda.
-The operation is named after an African bird type, jacana, described in one manual as "shy, retiring, easily overlooked".
+These operations were carried out by coalition forces, including elements from 45 Commando Royal Marines.
+U.S. forces, Australian SAS and Norwegian FSK.
+Operation Jacana was a follow-up of Operation Anaconda and was intended to capture or kill remaining Al-Qaeda and Taliban rebels.
+The name Jacana is derived from the name of a species of African bird, jacana, with the animal described as "shy, retiring, [and] easily overlooked".

-Operation Jacana includes the following operations:
+Op.
+Jacana included the following "clean up" operations: